 "I've done nothing like Lillian Keil's track record," Boothe said.
 "But I'm being honored for my community service."

 Final Salute has already helped provide housing or financial assistance to nearly 1,000 women, Boothe said.
 The organization has two homes, a large 10-family residence in Alexandria, Virginia, and a smaller single-family house in Columbus, Ohio, she said.
-But there many more thousands of homeless female veterans nationwide -- most of whom are single mothers, she said.
+But there are many more thousands of homeless female veterans nationwide, most of whom are single mothers, she said.